Cornelia B. Wilbur: Academic career

+Wilbur was a pioneer clinician, as well as an educator, researcher, and mentor for others in the field of psychiatry.
+She was among 77 psychoanalysts contributing to Irving Bieber's Homosexuality: A Psychoanalytic Study of Male Homosexuals (1962), an influential study of the development of male homosexuality.

 Wilbur joined the University of Kentucky College of Medicine in 1967, earning an appointment as a professor of psychiatry.

-Wilbur was a pioneer clinician, as well as an educator, researcher, and mentor for others in the field of psychiatry.
-Wilbur was one of the authors of Homosexuality: A Psychoanalytic Study of Male Homosexuals (1962), an influential study of the development of male homosexuality.

 Wilbur lectured around the world about child, spouse, and elder abuse and their repercussions, and advocated parenting education to prevent child abuse.
 She was also interested in increasing the admission rates of women to medical schools.

 In the late 1970s, Wilbur consulted on the case of Billy Milligan, the first man to be acquitted of a crime in the United States by reason of insanity due to multiple personality disorder.

-Wilbur was a Diplomate of the American Board of Neurology and Psychiatry in both Neurology and Psychiatry (1946), had a certificate in psychoanalysis (1951), and was Professor Emerita at the University of Kentucky Medical College.
-She was a Life Fellow of the American Medical Association, the American Psychiatric Association, and the American Academy of Psychoanalysis.
+Wilbur was a Life Fellow of the American Medical Association, the American Psychiatric Association, and the American Academy of Psychoanalysis.
 She was honored by the University of Kentucky Medical College for her Outstanding Contribution to Medical Education.
 In 1987, she was honored for her Distinguished Achievements by the International Society for the Study of Multiple Personality and Dissociative Disorders.
 She published about 50 papers in peer-reviewed professional journals.
+She ended her career as Professor Emerita at the University of Kentucky Medical College.

+Death

+Wilbur died at her home in April 1992, after having a stroke.
+In 1991, she had been diagnosed with Parkinson's disease.

 Mason controversy

 Wilbur's diagnosis of Mason has been questioned, and both Flora Schreiber and she have been accused of inventing or exaggerating the multiple personality diagnosis and manipulating Mason for professional and financial gain.
 One examination of the case of "Sybil" is Debbie Nathan's book Sybil Exposed: The Extraordinary Story Behind the Famous Multiple Personality Case.
 Nathan presented evidence that Mason never displayed multiple personalities until she met Wilbur.
 The patient's symptoms emerged over the years from a mutually reinforced self-deception of both Mason and Wilbur.
-Nathan's research indicated that Wilbur and Schreiber fabricated aspects of the treatment narrative in Sybil to bolster their claims about Mason, even including Mason's father's false claim that Mason's mother had been diagnosed with schizophrenia.
+Nathan's research indicated that Wilbur and Schreiber fabricated aspects of the treatment narrative in Sybil to bolster their claims about Mason, even including Mason's father's claim that Mason's mother had been diagnosed with schizophrenia.

+People related to Shirley Mason backed up Shirley's diagnosis.
+Some professionals on dissociative disorders, like Colin A. Ross, have questioned Nathan's thesis that the real diagnosis was not DID, but pernicious anemia, which doesn't cause the symptoms —and doesn't disappear during the nine-year period Shirley wasn't in therapy— that Nathan described.
+Ross acknowledges, however, that Wilbur's treatment "involved massive boundary violations of numerous types over many years".

+Appearances

+Old records of Wilbur appear in the documentary Monsters Inside: The 24 Faces of Billy Milligan.